Peat-cutter’s barrow, tools & foot-boards. Scale model made by Mr Malcolm Wilson (see below)

 Patrick’s memories were of diesel locos: “They were big diesel engines – originally from the First World War, 22-inch narrow-gauge.
 And they got a lot of the locomotives from the mines, the pits.”
 There was a driver – but Patrick had been able to drive too.
 “They could be hard to start.
 They had big crank handles, we used to tie a rope onto the handle and shout ‘pull!’
 When it was cold, you got a peat and soaked it in the diesel, then you’d light the peat and put it over the air filter.”

-According to Henry Engelen Jr, Fisons (who took over the Cumberland Moss Litter Company) had given one of the locos, named The Henry Engelen, to the Mining Museum at Threlkeld.
+According to a letter shown me by Henry Engelen Jr, Fisons (who took over the Cumberland Moss Litter Company) “arranged for a locomotive which [they had] donated to the Lakeland Mining Museum to be rebuilt for display and named Henry Engelen”.
 I went to look for it, so I could send him a photo, but although several men, young and old, who lovingly repaired and reconstructed old locos, were there, sadly none had any knowledge of that particular engine.
 I was, however, shown other engines from the Mosses – but none were intact, all were in various stages of decay, patiently awaiting repair.

 Remains of the ‘Lincoln’ diesel locomotive at Threlkeld Museum